The Console

 - Finished (waiting for a console signal)

 The Start processes control signals to worker processes that they should move into the running state.
-Processes that are already running ignore this signal.
-Processes that are in the finished state exit; the agent process will then reread the properties file and launch new worker processes in the running state.
+Processes that are already running will ignore this signal.
+Processes that are in the finished state exit; the agent process will then reread the properties file, and launch new worker processes in the running state.

 The Reset processes control signals all the worker processes to exit.
 The agent process will then reread the properties file and launch new worker processes.